kevinkwshin/Environment_setting_for_DL/virtualenv.md

-# Make account:
+# 1.Make account:

-You need ubuntu acoount first:
+You need ubuntu acoount first.
+For sudoers information, please contact administrator.

     sudo adduser $yourname

-Please fill out your information
+And please fill out your information.

-# How to install virtualenv:
+# 2.How to install virtualenv in my account:

-log in with your account
+Firstly, log in with your account

     virtualenv -p python3 $yourname